 Who are you hiring and what do they know about government contracting rules?
 There is a vast amount of regulations that govern SBA fraud cases.
 When companies face criminal liability for violating government procurement law, the facts of each case is critical.

-You may be paying criminal defense attorneys to learn federal procurement law: To better position themselves for a better result, small business owners may want to develop a legal team that includes professionals such as a whistle blower lawyer or procurement fraud criminal defense attorney, that understands federal government contract law and that can better team with criminal counsel.
+You may be paying criminal defense attorneys to learn federal procurement law: To better position themselves for a better result, small business owners may want to develop a legal team that includes professionals such as small business fraud lawyers or procurement fraud criminal defense attorneys, that understands federal government contract law and that can better team with criminal counsel.

 - Without such a consideration, the government’s attorney may have an easier time proving the elements and sub elements (concerning government contracts) during litigation of small business fraud cases.